sp1nor/SaberInteractive/SaberInteractive.Kkrieger.BugReports.md

 ------------

-## Bug Report: First aid kit is used when the player has full HP
+## Title: First aid kit is used when the player has full HP

 ## Product: [kkrieger demo]
 ## Version: [unknown]